mbwaddell/cyber-bootcamp/README.md

 Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat allows collection and aggreagation of logs from various clients, hosts, containers, cloud resources, etc.  Once aggregated, search   logs by service, app, host, or other criteria to track curious behavior.
+- Filebeat allows collection and aggregation of logs from various clients, hosts, containers, cloud resources, etc.  Once aggregated, search   logs by service, app, host, or other criteria to track curious behavior.
 - Metricbeat allows monitoring of system metrics and top-like statistics for processes on hosts to detect signs of unusual activity.

 ### Using the Playbook